 Prior to the Fifth Amendment, our senior secured revolving credit facility provided senior secured financing of up to \$201.0 million and matured on January 15, 2016.
 We were required to pay each non-defaulting lender a commitment fee of 0.375% in respect of any unused commitments under the senior secured revolving credit facility.
-The commitment fee in respect of unused commitments under the senior secured revolving credit facility was subject to adjustment based upon our total leverage ratio.
+The commitment fee in respect of unused commitments under the senior secured revolving credit facility.